Ki-Ki

 2. Promising things you cannot enforce

 Example: “We delete emails every 30 days.”
 If you do not have a process to guarantee that, remove it.
+It is safer to state what you can actually do than to promise automated behaviour that does not exist.

 3. Adding long GDPR explanations instead of clear answers

 A privacy policy is not a law textbook.
 Visitors want to know what you actually do, not what the law says in theory.
+You can link to the ICO if you want deeper reading, rather than copying whole sections of GDPR wording into your policy.

 What to write if you are not sure